 The proposed legislation, General Assembly Raised Bill No. 1498, seeks to amend the existing park replacement statute by introducing new requirements for municipalities that take, convert, or repurpose land originally acquired for park or recreational purposes.
-The bill stipulates that if a municipality engages in such actions for highway or other nonpark purposes, it must provide comparable replacement land that is at least equal in value and size to the land being taken.
-Additionally, before proceeding with the conversion or repurposing of the land, municipalities are required to hold a public hearing to discuss the proposed actions, the reasons for them, and the details of the replacement land.
+The bill stipulates that if a municipality repurposes such land for highway or other nonpark purposes, it must provide comparable replacement land that is at least equal in value and size to the land taken.
+Additionally, the bill mandates that municipalities hold a public hearing prior to any such action, detailing the land involved, the reasons for the conversion, and the description of the replacement land.

 Statutes affected: Raised Bill: 7-131n